zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 - Document ethics and governance considerations.
 - Prepared README with all completed sections.

-## Deployment
+## Dashboard Deployment

 - This project does not use Heroku as the final dashboard was built in Power BI and uploaded in repo.
+The final Dashboard is named "Mpox Dashboard.pbix" and can be found in the folder named "Power_BI_Dashboard".

 ## Main Data Analysis Libraries